BeenEncoded/Simple-Task-List-Program/design and program guidlines.md

 - No **singletons**
 - no **static variables**
 - all functions not used in another file should be namespaced to limit the scope to the file said function is used in
 - functions used in only single files shall be inlined

+---

+##<u>Menus:</u>

+**Main menu (a task list):**

+-  Week, day, month, and all views
+    -  Week view shows day-names, and month view shows dates (dates and
+       day-names that that there are tasks for)
+    - "All" view shows all the tasks, and so does day view.

+---